A partnership made in heaven…

 The hydraulic systems on Concorde 101 G-AXDN had not been used since she was retired in 1977, but with the enthusiasm and technical support of Heritage Concorde and Hydraulics Online a plan was created to bring them back to life…

-The nose was last lowered in the 1980’s using the emergency free fall system after an attempt to use the aircraft’s hydraulic system had failed.
-Whilst there was clear support for the latest project there was also, therefore, a great deal of concern and considerable work involved in ensuring that there would be no damage to G-AXDN and that all Health & Safety requirements would be met.
+As she was a pre-production aircraft, the nose on Concorde 101 G-AXDN had last been lowered in the 1980’s using the emergency free fall system; after an attempt to use the aircraft’s hydraulic system had failed.
+Whilst there was clear support for the latest project there was also, therefore, a great deal of concern and considerable work involved in ensuring that there would be no damage to her and that all Health & Safety requirements would be met.

 Heritage Concorde provided our team with the technical specification for the Concorde nose systems and then undertook the preparatory work needed to inspect the associated aircraft wiring and nose/visor control systems.
 The nose is operated by two hydraulic systems – green being the normal and yellow the standby; only the normal system was to be used, in isolation from all of the other hydraulic systems on the aircraft.

 Hydraulics Online designed and built a bespoke hydraulic power pack that could be connected to the existing nose hydraulic systems and allow the visor and nose to be lowered and raised at any time; safety features included a pressure gauge and a hydraulic pressure valve.
-Meanwhile the Heritage Concorde team began the painstaking task of cleaning and preparing the existing nose systems and mechanism and examining the electrical controls for the nose within the cockpit.
+Having been idle for so long, the Heritage Concorde team then began the painstaking task of cleaning and preparing the existing nose systems and mechanism and examining the electrical controls for the nose within the cockpit.